Best Cameras in Australia (2026)

 • + Fujifilm's film simulations are unmatched for colour

-• + Beautiful retro design with dedicated physical dials
+• + Beautiful build quality with physical dials

 Cons